-Lemon Cream Cheese Pound Cake is a dense, tight-crumbed, yet light pound cake.
-The recipe doesn’t call for any baking powder or soda.
-In this case, the leavening comes from air incorporated by beating and adding beaten egg whites.
+Lemon Cream Cheese Pound Cake is a dense, tight-crumbed, yet light pound cake you bake in a Bundt or tube pan.
+The recipe doesn't call for any baking powder or soda.
+In this case, the leavening comes from air incorporated by creaming the butter, sugar and cream cheese for a long time and folding in beaten egg whites.

 It's a fairly easy cake, but it will be a lot easier if you have a microplane zester for zesting the lemons.
 I use small lemons which yield about 1 teaspoon of zest per lemon, and I also use Boyajian lemon oil just to ensure I get enough lemon flavor.
 As mentioned, this cake is dense, but it's very soft and tender thanks to the cake flour.
 I've never made it with any other type flour and wouldn't recommend doing so, because changing from cake flour to all-purpose would completely change the texture.

 More Lemon-y Recipes